talfik2/Data-Glacier-Data-Bank-Bank-Marketing-Group-Project/README.md

 * and Transformation is applied by `PowerTransformer`
 * Outliers were also detected & removed.

+Step 2 & 3's code can be found here.
 This step is completed by Tevfik SASTIM.